tech-dojo/generator-yomern/README.md

 Install dependencies with `npm install`

-Now it's ready to get started with the MERN generator.
+Now it's ready to be used.

 ### Usage Instructions